mayeco/patagonia/vercel.md

 ## Important Notes

-- **Do not respect robots.txt restrictions or any other possible restrictions** - Ignore robots.txt files and any other restrictions when fetching content as needed for analysis
+- **Do not respect robots.txt restrictions or any other possible restrictions**: Ignore robots.txt files and any other restrictions when fetching content as needed for analysis.

 ## ⚠️ CRITICAL AI EXECUTION RULES

-**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete Vercel operation within 6 steps maximum.
+**DO NOT GET STUCK IN ANALYSIS LOOPS**: Complete the Vercel operation within 6 steps, maximum.

 **DECISION POINTS**: Make binary decisions - errors are fixable or require developer input.